ikolokotronis/React-TodoApp/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-This project helps with being in track with our daily tasks, by providing a easy to manage TODO list with a time tracking functionality.
+App helps with being in track with everyday tasks, by providing a easy to manage todo list with time tracking functionality

 ### Built With